apple/ccs-caldavtester/README.md

 		</arg>
 	</verify>

-freeBusy:
+## freeBusy
 Performs a check of the response body to verify it contains an iCalendar VFREEBUSY object with the specified busy periods and types.

 	Argument: 'busy'
 		A set of iCalendar PERIOD values for FBTYPE=BUSY periods